High five: Glenn Burke and Dusty Baker

-For decades, the "conventional wisdom" has been that the origin of the high five occurred between Dusty Baker and Glenn Burke of the Los Angeles Dodgers at Dodger Stadium on October 2, 1977, the last day of the regular season.
-In the sixth inning, Dusty Baker hit a home run off Houston Astros pitcher J. R. Richard.
-It was Baker's 30th home run, making the Dodgers the first team in history to have four hitters with at least 30 home runs each in a single season.
+For decades, the "conventional wisdom" has been that the origin of the high five occurred between Dusty Baker and Glenn Burke of the Los Angeles Dodgers at Dodger Stadium on October 2, 1977, the last day of the Major League Baseball (MLB) regular season.
+In the sixth inning, Baker hit a home run off Houston Astros pitcher J. R. Richard.
+It was Baker's 30th home run of the season, making the Dodgers the first team ever to have four hitters with at least 30 home runs each in a single season.
 As journalist Jon Mooallem tells the story: